MISSOURI CHARGE CODE MANUAL

-**UPDATED 5/04/2016** - The 2015-2016 Missouri Charge Code Manual has been updated with all charge code changes through 5/04/2016.
-Please click on the Charge Code Manual cover below to view the updated Missouri Charge Code Manual in electronic PDF format.
-Users may download and print this manual or save it to their desktop.
-When viewing the manual in electronic format, users may click the key sequence "Ctrl F" to use the Find feature for searches.
+The 2016 Missouri Charge Code Manual has been updated with all charge code changes through 8/28/2016.
+Click on the Charge Code Manual cover below to view the updated Missouri Charge Code Manual in electronic PDF format.
+Users may download and print this manual or save it to their desktops.
+When viewing the manual in electronic format, users may click the key sequence "Ctrl F" to use the Find feature for code searches.

 The Purpose of the Charge Code: